Categories

 HUMILITY

-Today we will start to memorize a new prayer and the topic is on Humility OR BEING HUMBLE
+Today we will start to memorize a new prayer and the topic is Humility OR BEING HUMBLE

 When you are humble, you don’t consider yourself more important than other people.
 You are happy to serve others and think other people’s needs are important.